ahmeterdem1/SSL-Messager/README.md

 I set the timeouts to "None" before FTP operations, i did not check if it works.
 Maybe it does.

 An 80mb upload has been accomplished with the above stated setup.
 So the problem is solved i guess.

+#### Too Long Messages (solved, was a non-issue)

+Too long messages result in queries longer than 4096 bytes.
+But server reads messages by 4kb packets.
+If your message is too long, \r\n part gets excluded, changed parsing conditions may result in your token not being recognized by the server.
+By the same way, your token may be outside of 4kb range and not even get read.
+A client side hard coded limit of 4000 character limit is implemented.
+And in case, server checks for \r\n now.
+It didn't need to though.
+This issue would result in user being kicked and that's it.
+Who writes longer than 4k character messages?
+And even then, the effective limit is around 4070 - 4080.